For a police, fire, medical, or other emergency, please call 911 immediately

 This information is used for reporting outdoor water waste that falls under the following categories:

 - Washing sidewalks, driveways, plazas, and other outdoor hardscapes for reasons other than health, safety, or to meet City of San Francisco standards for sidewalk cleanliness, and in a manner that causes runoff to storm drains and sewer catch basins.

 - Watering outdoor landscapes in a manner that causes runoff to sidewalks, streets, and hardscapes.

-- Using a hose, without a shut-off nozzle, for any purpose.
+- Using a hose without an on/off control nozzle, for any purpose.

 - Using drinking water in fountains or decorative water features unless the water recirculates.

 - Watering outdoor landscapes with potable water during and within 48 hours after measurable rainfall.

 An exact address for the location of water waste is required for the SFPUC to take action.
 Additional information such as photographs may prove helpful for responding to incidences of water waste.

 With California still recovering from extreme drought conditions, the San Francisco Public Utilities Commission (SFPUC) has adopted permanent water waste restrictions to reduce water use and follow water-wise conservation practices.
 For more information about the restrictions, including our FAQs, visit www.sfwater.org/waterwaste.

 If you think you see wasteful water practices occurring, please consider talking with neighbors and businesses about the importance of conserving water, and letting them know about free assistance, publications, and water conservation tips available through the SFPUC.
 For more information, please visit www.sfwater.org/conservation.